Cloud-and-Distributed-Systems/Erms/graphGenerator/README.md

 # Microservice Graph Generator

 This microservice graph generator simulates a hierarchical structure of microservices based on probability distributions from input CSV files.
-It generates a graph-like structure where each node represents a microservice call, and each edge represents an invocation from one microservice to another.
+It generates a graph-like structure where each node represents a microservice, and each edge represents an invocation from one microservice to another.

 ## Table of Contents